wappointment/wappointment/readme.txt

 6. Service Setup.
 Describe the appointment and how you provide it: By Phone, By Skype or At a location.

 == Changelog ==

+= 1.5.2 - 2020-06-?? =
+* Added option to turn the cancellation rescheduling page into a proper WordPress page so you can control the style
+* Fixed edge case when permalinks are not turned on or server badly configured
+* Fixed issue with recurring event on calendar sync
+* Fixed issue dealing with failed jobs

 = 1.5.1 - 2020-06-05 =
 * Fixed update notifications